 Because they didn't take any time to think about their decision it's reasonable to assume that they don't have a very strong hand as they would have at least considered raising.
 Similarly, it's reasonable to suggest they don't have a very weak/marginal hand as they would consider whether or not they want to continue in the hand with such a holding.
 Therefore it's likely our opponent has a medium-strength value hand/draw based on their timing tell.

 The style in which each player plays the game is going to inform the kinds of hands they play preflop and the actions they take with different hands post-flop.
 Knowing the style your opponent plays gives you a headstart in being able to hand read, as you'll be able to make more accurate assumptions of their range.

-If you want to maximize your profits every time you sit at a poker table you need to pay attention to everything going on (even when you’ve folded)!
+If you want to maximize your profits every time you sit at a poker table you need to pay attention to everything going on (even when you've folded your poker hand)!
 As tempting as it might be to scroll mindlessly through Twitter, your opponents are out there giving you free information just by playing their hands.
-Watching how your opponents play hands can give you valuable insight into their overall strategy, which can be a great help if you’ve never played against them before.
+Watching how your opponents play hands can give you valuable insight into their overall strategy, which can be a great help if you've never played against them before.